-The most powerful LabSat yet.
-LabSat 3 WIDEBAND captures and replays more GNSS signals at much higher resolution than before.
+The LabSat 3 Wideband is Racelogic's most powerful LabSat yet.
+Now you can record and replay more GNSS signals at much higher resolution than ever before.

 - GPS: L1 / L2 / L5